 Wireless Telcos And Power Utilities Work Together On Tower Sites Using Modern Monitoring Equipment

-It's 11:34 AM on Tuesday at our Fresno, CA, USA headquarters.
-We can start on your quote right away.
+It's 10:08 PM on Friday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.